mogenius/docs/mogenius/docs/tutorials/how-to-deploy-couchdb-in-the-cloud.md

 ![enter image description here](https://api.mogenius.com/file/id/53f48633-6f83-489f-9e12-a527ef249204)

 That’s it!
 You have created your first CouchDB database service and it will be available to access by other services in your cloudspace.
+**Please note:** In order to access the admin UI, add "/_utils/" at  the end of the service URL, e.g.  couchdb-dev-sundaysbest-qx6r52.dev.mogenius.io/_utils/.